Alandersong/data_science/student_analysis_using_python/README.md

-# 📊 Student Performance Analysis with Python
+# 📊 Student Performance Analysis using Python

 This project explores academic performance data of students using Python.
 The notebook includes data cleaning, visualization, statistical analysis, and interpretation of key educational patterns.
 It aims to identify how different factors — such as test preparation — influence scores in math, reading, and writing.